chiknas/honeyncinnamon.com/posts/test-md-post/TestMdPost-en.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/andresz1/size-limit-action/master/assets/pr.png"
-  alt="Size Limit comment in pull request about bundle size changes" width="686" height="289">
+  alt="Size Limit comment in pull request about bundle size changes">
 </p>

 With `--why`, Size Limit can tell you _why_ your library is of this size